pinaki1889/pinaki_platform/README.md

 # pinaki_platform
-This is a content sharing platform project in Django.
+This is a content sharing platform project using Django,html,css,bootstrap.